Bolts

 0

-NEW in Bolts: The Massachusetts Survivors Act would require judges to reduce someone’s sentence or offer pretrial diversion if they find that a person’s actions were directly related to their experiences of abuse.
+A Massachusetts bill would require judges to reduce someone’s sentence or offer pretrial diversion if they find that the person’s actions were directly related to their experiences of abuse.
+Advocates hope lawmakers can move it forward this year.

 loading . . .